Cincinnati product liability lawyer reviews Testosterone-related heart attacks and venous thromboembolism (VTE) & Allegations of “Off Label” Marketing

 - 1999 – Unimed Pharmaceuticals Inc. (predecessor to AbbVie) requests FDA for approval of AndroGel asserting its use for treatment of hypogonadism, estimating that approximately “one million American men” suffer from the condition.

 Diane Rehm on NPR discusses The Risks and Benefits of Prescribing Testosterone

-If you or a loved one has suffered an injury due to testosterone therapy, and have questions about the root cause and the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding testosterone side effects.
+If you or a loved one has suffered a heart attack or pulmonary embolism due to Low T therapy, and have questions about the root cause and the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding Low T lawsuits.